-- 1) Establish a Curriculum Committee and its membership in a manner that is mutually agreeable to the college administration and the academic senate. - 2) Establish prerequisites, co-requisites, and advisories on recommended preparation (advisories) only upon the recommendation of the academic senate except that the academic senate may delegate this task to the curriculum committee without forfeiting its rights or responsibilities under Section 53200-53204 of Title 5 and within the limits set forth in Title 5 Section 55003.
-Certain limitations on enrollment must be established in the same manner. - 3) Establish prerequisites, co-requisites, advisories on recommended preparation, and limitations on enrollment only if: - a) The faculty in the discipline or, if the college has no faculty member in the discipline, the faculty in the department do all of the following: - (1) Approve the course; and, - (2) As a separate action, approve any prerequisite or co-requisite, only if: - (a) The prerequisite or co-requisite is an appropriate and rational measure of a student's readiness to enter the course or program as demonstrated by a content review including, at a minimum, all of the following: - (i) involvement of faculty with appropriate expertise; - (ii) consideration of course objectives set by relevant department(s).
-The curriculum review process should be done in a manner that is in accordance with accreditation standards. - (iii)be based on a detailed course syllabus and outline of record, tests, related instructional materials, course format, type and number of examinations, and grading criteria; - (iv)specification of the body of knowledge and/or skills which are deemed necessary at entry and/or concurrent with enrollment: - (v) identification and review of the prerequisite or co-requisite which that develops the body of knowledge and/or measures skills identified under iv. - (vi)matching of the knowledge and skills in the targeted course (identified under iv) and those developed or measured by the prerequisite or co-requisite (i.e., the course or assessment identified under v); and - (vii)maintain documentation that the above steps were taken.
+- 1. Establish a curriculum committee and its membership in a manner that is mutually agreeable to the college administration and the academic senate. - 2.
+Establish prerequisites, co-requisites, and advisories on recommended preparation (advisories) only upon the recommendation of the academic senate except that the academic senate may delegate this task to the curriculum committee without forfeiting its rights or responsibilities under Title

+- 5 Sections 53200-53204 and within the limits set forth in Title 5 Section 55003.
+Certain limitations on enrollment must be established in the same manner. - 3.
+Establish prerequisites, co-requisites, advisories on recommended preparation, and limitations on enrollment only if: - a) The faculty in the discipline or, if the college has no faculty member in the discipline, the faculty in the department do all of the following: - (1) Approve the course; and, - (2) As a separate action, approve any prerequisite or co-requisite, only if: - (a) The prerequisite or co-requisite is an appropriate and rational measure of a student's readiness to enter the course or program as demonstrated by a content review including, at a minimum, all of the following: - (i) involvement of faculty with appropriate expertise; - (ii) consideration of course objectives set by relevant department(s).
+The curriculum review process should be done in a manner that is in accordance with accreditation standards. - (iii)be based on a detailed course syllabus and outline of record, tests, related instructional materials, course format, type and number of examinations, and grading criteria; - (iv)specification of the body of knowledge and/or skills which are deemed necessary at entry and/or concurrent with enrollment; - (v) identification and review of the prerequisite or corequisite which develops the body of knowledge and/or measures skills identified under iv. - (vi)matching of the knowledge and skills in the targeted course (identified under iv.) and those developed or measured by the prerequisite or co-requisite (i.e., the course or assessment identified under v.); and - (vii) maintain documentation that the above steps were taken. - (3) Approve any limitation on enrollment that is being established for an honors course or section, for a course that includes intercollegiate competition or public performance, or so that a cohort of students will be enrolled in two or more courses, and, in a separate action, specify which.